-Looking to add a Twitter feed to your Squarespace website?
+Looking to add a X (formerly Twitter) feed to your Squarespace website?
 We're going to show you how.

-Adding your tweets to your website is a smart way to...
+Adding your X posts to your website is a smart way to…

 - Keep your website fresh

-- Encourage more website visitors to follow you on Twitter
+- Encourage more website visitors to follow you on X

-- Keep website invisitors informed of the latest news
+- Keep website visitors informed of the latest news

 - Get more views on your social media content

 Grab our easy step-by-step tutorial below.
-Plus discover the top 5 free tools to embed your feed.
+Plus discover the top 5 tools to embed your feed.

-Types of Twitter feeds you can add to Squarespace
+Types of X feeds you can add to Squarespace

-Before we dive into the step-by-step tutorial, let's take a moment to review the kinds of Twitter feeds you can embed on a Squarespace website.
-You might be surprised to learn that you can add more than just tweets from a single account.
+Before we dive into the step-by-step tutorial, let's take a moment to review the two kinds of X feeds you can embed on a Squarespace website.

 You can embed tweets from a…